FrankDocu/Lichess-Development-Onboarding/translation_context.md

 // Recommendations on how to translate the string are generally placed at the end of the translation context.
 Sometimes, an alternate way to phrase the original English string is placed at the start to ensure the sentence is understood.
 In rare situations, the functional context of the string is placed first (e.g. "Teams"); this is purely because lichess does not support grouping translatable strings as of yet.

 // Technical words such as "part of the ``<head>``" are to be avoided at all costs.
 When they do occur, a rigorous description must _always_ be trailing them, since translations are constantly being refined after being completed and even new ones are rarely translated in one go.
-Even the term 'home page' is too technical (requires knowledge of common internet conventions) for the purposes of the project, as it is called "Play" on lichess.
+Even the term "home page" is too technical (requires knowledge of common internet conventions) for the purposes of the project, as it is called "Play" on lichess.

 // Contexts are to be kept as short as possible, while maintaining grammatical sense.
 Therefore, statements such as "This sentence is self-explanatory" have no place in the contexts.